 I am confident that at the end of this series of articles “Selecting Top Stocks to Buy”, all the readers would be able to make their own stock-picking criteria, which would help them select stocks based on their stock-picking approach.
 Such criteria would reflect the personal approach of every reader and will help her proceed on her stock investing journey.

 Once an investor has formed her stock-picking criteria, all she needs is a tool for searching companies based on these criteria.
 Now a day, there are many websites, which offer online tools to investors for shortlisting companies based on their criteria.
 These websites are paid as well as free ones:

 - Paid Websites: E.g. CMIE, Capitaline.
 These paid websites charge an annual fee of a few lakh rupees for providing their services.

 - Free Websites: E.g. screener.in, equitymaster.com, askkuber.com

-My favorite online stock screening tool is www.screener.in.
-It is a very simple to use website.
+My favourite online stock screening tool is www.screener.in.
+It is very simple to use the website.
 It has very elaborate instructions for helping the first time uses.

 I have given below a few screenshots demonstrating the step-by-step approach for using its stock screener.
 I have used a sample set of stock picking criteria for this demonstration.